14jdelap/npm-registry/README.md

 Given my time constraints, I implemented a few basic security measures:

 - Used [Helmet](https://helmetjs.github.io/) to protect the app by setting HTTP headers appropriately
-- Scan the app's dependencies for known vulnerabilities with [Snyk](https://snyk.io)
+- Scanned the app's dependencies for known vulnerabilities with [Snyk](https://snyk.io)

 ## Pending work